OCD AND ANXIETY

 The FOCUS adolescent residential program, led by a board-certified child and adolescent psychiatrist, is part of a continuum of FOCUS mood disorders services now in place at Rogers.

-It may not be easy and will take real work, but with your support, we can help your child build the strength and skills to overcome their challenges.
+It may not be easy and will take real work, but with your support, we can help your teen build the strength and skills to overcome their challenges.

 Your son or daughter receives FOCUS residential care at Rogers’ main hospital campus in Oconomowoc, Wisconsin.
-While in programming, your child will live on site for approximately 45 to 60 days in a safe, secure environment.
+While in treatment, your teen will live on site for approximately 45 to 60 days in a safe, secure environment.

 If you’re uneasy about enrolling your teen in a residential program, experience shows the sooner he or she receives the treatment they need, the sooner they’ll get back to just being a kid again.
 By addressing your child’s mental health challenges early on, you’re improving their chances of living a healthy adulthood.